Getting started

 end

-foreach key in person do
+foreach i, value in lst do

 end